griffithlab/neoag_vaccine_scripts/README.md

 mkdir candidates
 mkdir all

+#generate a protein fasta file using the final annotated/evaluated neoantigen candidates TSV as input
+#this will filter down to only those candidates under consideration and use the top transcript

-zcat $WORKING_BASE/final_results/annotated.expression.vcf.gz | less # Get sample ID Found in the #CHROM header of VCF export SAMPLE_ID="TWJF-10146-0029-0029_Tumor_Lysate"
+# check the file to find Tumor sample ID in the #CHROM header of VCF

+gzcat $WORKING_BASE/final_results/annotated.expression.vcf.gz | less
+export PATIENT_ID="100-049-BG004667"

 bsub -Is -q general-interactive -G $GROUP -a "docker(griffithlab/pvactools:4.0.1)" /bin/bash